255BITS/diffusion-evolver/README.md

 - `load_candidates`: Loads initial model candidates from a YAML file.
 - `write_yaml`: Writes the population to a YAML file.
 - `generate_images`: Generates images using a Stable Diffusion XL pipeline for evaluation.
-- `vlm_judge`: Uses the Anthropic API to compare and judge the quality of generated images.
+- `vlm_judge`: Uses the VLM to compare and judge the quality of generated images.

 ## References